 One the main Kenya Safari Fact you should make sure is not to give any money to the beggars.

-Hope you are ready for tipping in Kenya Safari now and be a responsible traveller to make changes in the lifestyle of the poor people who strive to make your safari successful.
+Hope you are ready for Tipping In Kenya Safari now and be a responsible traveller to make changes in the lifestyle of the poor people who strive to make your Kenya Safari Tours more successful.

 Frequently asked questions